 The County Executive Officer or their designee actively participates in monthly meetings with City Managers representing all ten cities in the County and briefs staff on topics relevant to assisting vulnerable members of our community.
 The Ventura Council of Governments, with elected official representatives from all ten cities and the Board of Supervisors, receives periodic briefings from staff about issues of local and regional concern.
 Engagement with housing providers occurs at multiple levels including, but not limited to, their participation in the Continuum of Care Alliance, ongoing funding solicitations (prioritizing the production of new housing stock), and technical assistance training.
 The County Executive Office provides staff support to the Continuum of Care (specifically addressing coordination with housing, health, mental health, and service agencies) which is discussed in more detail elsewhere in this report.

-In 2024, the Board of Supervisors approved sweeping actions based on a regional study conducted to address the entrenched issue of homelessness.
+In 2024 the Board of Supervisors approved sweeping actions based on a regional study conducted to address the entrenched issue of homelessness.
 These efforts included hiring 15 staff across multiple agencies to tackle homelessness and housing, seeking a permanent source of local funding, establishing a multi-disciplinary team, and more.
-Programs such as emergency rental assistance, Project Roomkey (non-congregate shelter for the most vulnerable homeless persons meeting specific criteria in hotels to minimize COVID transmission), enhanced street outreach by the County's backpack medicine team, targeted communication from the County's Public Health Officer to congregate shelter and H2-A housing operators, and expanded wellness checks and meal deliveries for home-bound seniors continue to operate since being implemented at the start of the pandemic, although grant funds supporting many of these activities concluded in 2024-25 due to exhaustion of funds.
+Programs such as emergency rental assistance, Project Roomkey (non-congregate shelter for the most vulnerable homeless persons meeting specific criteria in hotels to minimize COVID transmission), enhanced street outreach by the County's backpack medicine team, targeted communication from the County's Public Health Officer to congregate shelter and H2-A housing operators, and expanded wellness checks and meal deliveries for home-bound seniors continued to operate since being implemented at the start of the pandemic.
+COVID response grant funds supporting many of these activities have now been exhausted and investments with State Homeless Housing Assistance and Prevention (HHAP) program funds are providing support to reach the outcome goals outlined in the updated Ventura County Homelessness Plan.